omdv/docker-jupyter-xgboost/README.md

 ## Advanced use

-Please refer to the original [jupyter repository](https://github.com/jupyter/docker-stacks/tree/master/all-spark-notebook)
+Please refer to the original [jupyter repository](https://github.com/jupyter/docker-stacks/tree/master/all-spark-notebook) for details.